angular-university/angular-material-course/README.md

-## Angular Material In Depth
+## Angular Material Course

 This repository contains the code of the [Angular Material In Depth](https://angular-university.io/course/angular-material-course) video course.

-This course repository is updated to Angular 16:
+This course repository is updated to Angular 17:

 ![Angular Material In Depth](https://s3-us-west-1.amazonaws.com/angular-university/course-images/angular-material-course-1.jpg)